-A tool for debugging and profiling apps, from your browser.
-It allows, among others, to browse the interface in the form of a tree and to check individual widgets.
+A tool for debugging and profiling apps from your browser.
+It allows, among others, to browse the interface in the form of a tree and check individual widgets.
 It also allows you to track memory usage, CPU resources and app performance testing.

 OEM Debugger (Original Equipment Manufacturer)

-Flutter supports flavors which allow you to configure various build variants, search among existing Android’s productFlavors and iOS’ schema.
+Flutter supports flavors that allow you to configure various build variants, search among existing Android productFlavors and iOS schema.
 You can refer to them directly in the Dart code or call them out from Flutter CLI, but they must be configured separately for each platform first.
 The process has so far been described in Flutter community articles.
 What’s up with that, Google?

 To prepare the release version, it is necessary to configure each platform individually.
 The documentation describes the process of editing individual files, but knowledge of Android and iOS will definitely speed up the process.